 getting the diagnosis

-Often a diagnosis comes after symptoms have been recognized and cannot be ignored, sometimes they appear quickly – there may have been instances of repeated conversations, forgetting recent events and, blaming others for stealing things that have been mislaid and over-reacting to
+Often a diagnosis comes after symptoms have been recognized and cannot be ignored, sometimes they appear quickly – there may have been instances of repeated conversations, forgetting recent events and, blaming others for stealing things that have been mislaid and over-reacting to small mistakes.

 Why is it good to get a diagnosis?